You have to write an article or blog post, and the clock is ticking

 Every writer knows the feeling.

-You need to write about something, and quickly, but you are at a loss for topic ideas.
+You need to write about something, and quickly, but you are at a loss for writing ideas.

-For authors and those writers who are into more creative writing pursuits, there is usually more time to wait for inspiration and ideas to arrive and evolve.
+For authors and those writers who are into more creative writing pursuits such as writing a book or short story, there is usually more time to wait for inspiration and ideas to arrive and evolve.

 Trying to figure out what to write about can become very stressing.
-You know you can write, fast and well, but finding a place to start can often be infuriatingly difficult.
+You know you can and love to write, fast and well, but finding a place to start can often be infuriatingly difficult.